sheggamharshith/ticket_analyzer/README.md

 # Ticket Analyzier

-This preoject will be helpfull to catgorize the ticket generated from the user
+This project will be helpfull to catgorize the ticket generated from the user

 # Admin template